datalayer/jupyter-rtc-test/README.md

 > 💦 Stress tests for 🪐 Jupyter 🔌 Real Time Collaboration (RTC)

-The goal of this repository is to stress test the Real Time Collaboration (RTC) feature of JupyterLab and Jupyter Server, in a standalone and distributed (simulated and real) setups.
+The goal of this repository is to stress test the Real Time Collaboration (RTC) feature of JupyterLab and Jupyter Server.

+The tests aims to replicate the real life case, menaing that most of them are running in a distrbuted way.
+You car run the test on a standalone (local laptop or CI) machine, in which case the distributed behavior is simulated.
+You can also run the test in a real a distributed environment like Kubernetes, this however requires you to setup additional infrastructure and configuration.
+Please note you can also run the Kubernetes flavored tests on a local Minikube instance.

 ## Why do we need this?

 The dependencies for a functional RTC are spread in various repositories (at least 6).
-This single repository ensures that the full stack is covered.
+With this single repository, we strive to ensure that the full stack is covered.
 Is also ships tools to measure the quality and perfomance of the RTC system, think to `You can not scale what you can not measure...`

 Historically, there have been a few RTC failures reported, with low volumes cases, we need to make sure the system is robust enough at scale, and also identify their limits.